Here’s a hint: the difference is not in the name but in the agreement.

 The aggregation model allows agency owners to attain sustained growth while remaining independent entities, and the customers of the agencies have more options through direct carriers who work with the agencies, as well.
 Small agencies and new agents might not otherwise be able to get access to more carriers and resources for their customer base.

 As the models evolved, the industry gave the groupings names like clusters, huddles, or networks, and insurance carriers increasingly jumped on board with the idea.
 As time went on, new structures were born and some existing aggregators created aggregators within themselves.

 For insurance carriers, aggregators reduced the number of contracts needed while increasing the number of distribution points.
 The pressure for an agency to “get larger or get out” created an environment that fostered the new groupings.
 While it was intimidating to some agents at first, many quickly saw the value being offered and joined up.

 So How Do Insurance Aggregators Differ?

-The terminology used to describe aggregators is not always consistent within the industry.
-Most allow you to remain an independent agent, and those that do, fall into one of the following groups:
+So if that's an aggregator, what's an insurance cluster?
+The terminology used to describe clusters is inconsistent within the industry.
+Most allow you to remain an independent agent, and just join up with the cluster.
+In some ways, clusters are less inclusive than aggregators.